Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-In Fig. \ref{fig:pmoired}, we show our best orbital fit of the recovered Br$\gamma$ positions, and in Table \ref{table:table_results}, we list the resulting orbital parameters.
-In both variations of the fitting, we obtain similar results, demonstrating that a few VLTI snapshots can give a reasonable result, although including the RV from other parts of the orbit improves the fit.
-Our obtained parameters are relatively similar to \citet{rossi92}, but in this work, we obtained for the first time inclination $i$, longitude of the ascending node $\Omega$, and projected semimajor axis $a \sin(i)$.
-The astrometric solution itself would be sufficient to determine the semi-major axis $a$, and thus the total mass of the system, if the distance is well-known.
-Nonetheless, combining this with the RV of both components, we can also find the parallax of the KQ Pup system.
-From a global fit to all data, we find $\pi =1.29_{\pm 0.10} \: \rm mas$, which is consistent within uncertainties with the parallax obtained by Gaia \citepalias{bailer21}.
-We also find a high mass ratio of $q \sim 1.5$.
-Such a high mass ratio is not expected, as it would suggest that the less evolved B-type companion is more massive than the RSG component.
-We explore possible scenarios in Sect. \ref{chapter:triple}.
+In Table \ref{table:table_results}, we list the resulting orbital parameters for both fitting procedures, with the latter including the newly determined ephemeris based on $\sim$108 years of RV data.
+The new $P_{\rm A+B}=9534.2_{\pm6.7} \: \rm d$ lies within the uncertainties of \citet{gonzalez02}, although the time of periastron occurs about half a year earlier.
+With our updated ephemeris, the new phased RV measurements give the best agreement with the archival RV measurements (e.g., near-periastron RVs from 1918), compared to when using the literature ephemeris.
+Therefore, we conclude that our orbital solution gives the best agreement between all available datasets.
+In Fig. \ref{fig:pmoired}, we show our best orbital fit of the recovered B positions (Br$\gamma$) and RVs.
+In both variations of the fitting, we obtain similar results, demonstrating that a few VLTI snapshots can give a reasonable result, although including the RVs from other sources covering the rest of the orbit significantly improves the fit.
+Our obtained parameters are not far from \citet{rossi92}, but in this work, we obtained for the first time the inclination $i$, the longitude of the ascending node $\Omega$, and most importantly, the projected semimajor axis $a \sin(i)$.
+We also found a high mass ratio of $q_{\rm AB} \sim 1.44$.
+Such a high mass ratio supports the binarity of KQ Pup B, as a single B-type companion cannot be both more massive and less evolved than the RSG primary (for a coeval evolution).
+We explore possible evolutionary scenarios in Sect. \ref{chapter:triple}.